-Lesson Observations are a powerful way to improving teaching and learning through gathering objective classroom data with effective feedback.
+Lesson Observations are a powerful way to improve teaching and learning through gathering objective classroom data with effective feedback.
 It involves visiting classrooms for 40 – 60 minutes and observing students, their learning and their work.
-It should be a non-threatening and non-evaluative process aimed at improving the teaching and learning in your school.
+It should be a non-threatening and non-evaluative process, aimed at improving the teaching and learning in your school.

-The purpose of lesson observations is to give quantitative feedback on a pre-agreed lesson data observation sheet with the one aim of improving pedagogy.
+The purpose of Lesson Observations is to give quantitative feedback on a pre-agreed lesson data observation sheet with the aim of improving pedagogy.

 To be successful, the process requires trust, humility and a carefully agreed structure where everyone feels comfortable with the process.

 There are four stages to the process:

 - Lesson Observation – protocols, what do I observe?

 - Collection of Data – which data observation sheet?

 - Feedback – giving and receiving, assertive conversations